+Legend--Project classification:

-Legend--Project classification: M = Major m = MinorE = Exempt"
+M = Major

+m = Minor

+E = Exempt

-SECTION 56.
-Section 21-9.80-4, Revised Ordinances of Honolulu 1990, ("General requirements and design controls"), is amended by amending subsection (d) to read as follows:
+SECTION 60.
+Section 21-9.80-4, Revised Ordinances of Honolulu 2021, ("General requirements and design controls"), is amended by amending subsection (d) to read as follows:

-"(d) Planned [Development-Resort] development-resort (PD-R) and [Planned Development-Apartment] planned development-apartment (PD-A) [Projects.] projects.
+"(d) Planned development-resort (PD-R) and planned development-apartment (PD-A) projects.
 The purpose of the PD-R and PD-A options is to provide opportunities for creative redevelopment not possible under a strict adherence to the development standards of the special district.
 Flexibility may be provided for project density, height, precinct, transitional height setbacks, yards, open space, and landscaping when timely, demonstrable contributions benefiting the community and the stability, function, and overall ambiance and appearance of Waikiki are produced.

-Reflective of the significance of the flexibility represented by this option, it is appropriate to approve projects conceptually by legislative review and approval prior to more detailed review and approval by the department.
+Reflective of the significance of the flexibility represented by this option, it is appropriate to approve projects conceptually by legislative review and approval before more detailed review and approval by the department.